 There’s not necessarily one channel which is better than the other.

-Both online and offline marketing have a place in your marketing strategy, but the need to be constantly assessing what is and isn’t working for you is paramount.
+Both marketing channels have a place in your marketing strategy, but the need to be constantly assessing what is and isn’t working for you is paramount.

 The measure of whether a promotional channel is effective is whether it’s generating interest, leads and customers for your business.
 The below infographic breaks down some of the key data around online and offline marketing effectiveness.